 Authentic Yaki Udon (焼きうどん)

-Yaki Udon is a Japanese stir-fried noodle dish that’s a close relative of Yakisoba.
-It’s typically prepared with inexpensive ingredients like cabbage, carrots, and onions, and yet it’s flavorful and satisfying.
-This has made it a street-food staple which can often be found at omatsuri, or festivals across Japan.
+Yaki Udon is a Japanese stir-fried noodle dish that's a close relative of Yakisoba.
+It's typically prepared with inexpensive ingredients like cabbage, carrots, and onions, and yet it's flavorful and satisfying.
+This has made it a street-food staple which can often be found at omatsuri, or festivals alongside other favorites such as Okonomiyaki and Yakisoba.

 Although I've left out the meat from this version, and it's brimming with flavor thanks to the shiitake mushrooms.
 If you'd rather make it with meat, simply stir-fry some thinly sliced pork or chicken before adding the vegetables.